 From that point on we had a whinge free stay.
 Despite plenty of walking the only complaints came when we had to drag them out of Fern Pool and off the rope swing for dinner.

-By the end of our first day exploring Dale’s gorge we were all lost for words to describe the shapes, colours and textures of the massive cubes of rock that made up the valley floor and walls.
-Some of them looked hand-painted and the layers of rock were stacked like piles of giant books.
+By the end of our first day exploring Dale’s Gorge, we were all lost for words to describe the shapes, colours and textures of the massive cubes of rock that made up the valley floor and walls.
+Some of them looked hand-painted and the layers of rock looked like neatly stacked piles of giant books.

 If you could take your eyes off the striking geology you started to notice the small things.
 Lizards darted across rocks.
 Dragonflies hung and flitted across crystal clear pools of water.
 Giant figs grew out of red rock walls.
 Moss and fern lined caves echoed with the sound of percolating water.

-One of the great things about Karijini’s gorges is their variety.
+One of the great things about camping at Karijini is the variety in the gorges.
 Over the next three days we swam and waded through watery chasms and sloshed our way through shallow rapids that ran between towering gorge walls.
 We rappelled into cavernous blue pools via handrails and ropes, hiked through head-high grass, grappled our way along rock ledges and slid along natural rock waterslides.
-Every day we found ourselves searching for new ways to describe the different worlds hidden away in each gorge.